U.S. targets businesses for evading sanctions on Iran

 Some were helping Iran evade sanctions on oil exports as well as its efforts to acquire prohibited nuclear and military technologies, according to the Treasury.
 They included a Spanish firm that the United States said was helping Iran's nuclear industry.

-Some U.S. lawmakers are pushing for new sanctions laws to be imposed on the Islamic state, but the Obama administration has campaigned to hold off on new measures to give diplomatic efforts to settle the nuclear dispute a chance.
+Some U.S. lawmakers want new sanctions laws imposed on the Islamic state.
+But the Obama administration has campaigned to hold off on new measures to give diplomatic efforts a chance to settle the nuclear dispute.

-Senator Robert Menendez, chairman of the Senate Foreign Relations Committee, made a 45-minute speech on Thursday arguing that the measure should move ahead with a sanctions bill that is stalled in Congress.

-"I believe in the lessons of history that tell us Iran cannot be trusted to live up to its word without external pressure," the New Jersey Democrat said on the Senate floor.

 The Treasury last imposed Iran sanctions in December, shortly after the interim deal was struck, blacklisting several companies and individuals for supporting Iran's nuclear program.